wiris/html-integrations/demos/README.md

 # Demos integration

-Technical demos is an internal project developed to test, finding bugs and improvements, and validate the wiris plugins with different types of editors.
+Technical demos is an internal project developed to test, find bugs and improvements, and validate the WIRIS plugins with different types of editors.

 ## Table of contents